wix/react-native-ui-lib/CONTRIBUTING.md

 ## Typescript Status
 Currently most of our code is migrated to typescript though we still have some leftovers of javascript code and manual typings.
-Till we complete the migration you require to do the following for new TS files
+Until we complete the migration you are required to do the following for new TS files

 Before pushing new code make sure to run `npm run build:dev` - this check for TS errors and create appropriate declarations (`d.ts`) files under generatedTypes folder.
 Make sure to push these files as well!